scoir/csv-filter-challenge-public/README.md

 # csv-filter-challenge-public
-# Instructions--Needs updating!
+# Instructions
-1. Fork this repo.
+1. Click "Use this template" to create a copy of this repository in your personal github account.
 1. Using technology of your choice, complete assignment listed below.
-1. Update this README with
+1. Update the README in your new repo with:
     * a `How-To` section containing any instructions needed to execute your program.
     * an `Assumptions` section containing documentation on any assumptions made while interpreting the requirements.
-1. Submit a pull request with your solution.
+1. Send an email to Scoir (andrew@scoir.com) with a link to your newly created repo containing the completed exercise.

 ## Expectations
 1. This exercise is meant to drive a conversation.